-RAD 103C - CLINICAL EDUCATION I (2.5 CR):
+RAD 103C - CLINICAL EDUCATION I (3 CR):

 This integrated clinical course is designed to encourage the student to put academic knowledge of fundamental radiographic procedures and patient care skills into practice, under appropriate supervision and with support and guidance.
 Clinical education requires the student to learn to work as a team member, manipulate equipment, develop their awareness and use of radiation safety principles, and to coordinate his/her needs with the needs of others.
 Clinical experiences are accomplished within affiliated healthcare facilities throughout the Greater Peninsula and Tidewater area.
+Students will complete a Computed Tomography (CT) rotation where CT is an option at their assigned clinical site.
 Clinical Education I requires successful completion of elements specified on the RAD 103C rubric to include attendance, evaluations, paperwork submission, and competency achievements.

-RAD 214 - RADIOLOGIC PROCEDURES III (2 CR):
+RAD 214 - RADIOLOGIC PROCEDURES III (2.5 CR):

-This course consists of radiography of the skull and facial bones, the urinary system, and additional contrast studies.
+This theory course consists of radiography of the skull and facial bones, the urinary system, lower gastrointestinal system and additional contrast studies.
 Positioning and procedural considerations for these exams as well as radiographic anatomy, positioning, and image evaluation criteria will be studied in preparation for the laboratory simulation, practice, and positioning testing that will occur in the complementary RAD 214L laboratory course.
 The course also continues the instruction of contrast procedures with an introduction to some rarely performed exams such as cystography, myelography, venography, sialography, dacrocystography and hysterosalpingography.
 Radiation safety principles are reinforced for application during each procedure.